 Recent evidence found students residing on campus in dormitories appear to be at higher risk for meningococcal disease than college students overall.
 Further research recently released by the CDC shows freshmen living in dormitories have a six times higher risk of meningococcal disease than college students overall.
 Although anyone can come in contact with the bacteria that causes meningococcal disease, data also indicates certain behaviors, such as exposure to passive and active smoking, bar patronage, and excessive alcohol consumption, may put students at increased risk for the disease.

 Is meningitis vaccine recommended?Toggle More Info

 The Advisory Committee on Immunization Practices of the U.S. Centers for Disease Control and the American College Health Association recommends that individuals college students, particularly college freshmen who live in or plan to live in dormitories or resident halls, consider getting the meningitis vaccine to reduce their risk of meningococcal disease.
-The Florida Legislature mandates that students living in on campus housing be vaccinated for meningitis and hepatitis B or sign a waiver refusing them.
+The Florida Legislature mandates that students living in on campus housing be vaccinated for meningitis and hepatitis B or opt out through your SHS Portal.

 How effective is the meningitis vaccine?Toggle More Info

 The meningococcal vaccine has been shown to provide protection against the most common strains of the disease, including serogroups A, C, Y and W-135.
 As with any vaccine, meningococcal vaccination may not protect 100% of susceptible individuals.
 Protection from the vaccine lasts for at least 3 – 5 years.

 Can Men "B" take the place of the FGCU Meningitis requirement?Toggle More Info